jncraton/csc718-final-project/slides.md

 -----------------

 - In October, [we discovered 20 new moons of Saturn](http://www.astronomy.com/news/2019/10/20-new-moons-discovered-orbiting-saturn)
-- How does a large body disintigrating on impact form moons or ring systems around a planetoid?
+- How does a large body disintegrating on impact form moons or ring systems around a planetoid?

 Algorithm
 ---------